Ted Mann: Biography

 Born to a Jewish family in Wishek, North Dakota, Mann started off in the movie business as an usher around the time he attended the University of Minnesota in the 1930s.
 He rented the Selby Theatre in Saint Paul, Minnesota, for $100 a month running it as a one-man shop serving as ticket seller and projectionist.
 He was successful and he went on to purchase 25 other theaters and drive-ins in the Midwest.
+Several of the drive-ins were co-owned with Irving Schectman and Charles Rubenstein.
+Both Schectman and Rubenstein were close early life friends with Mann, and contributed to Mann’s personal and business life development.

 In 1970, Mann sold his theater chain to General Cinema Corporation (founded by Philip Smith and then led by Richard A. Smith) and moved to California.
 The first production to his credit was 1969's The Illustrated Man, based on a Ray Bradbury book.
 He didn't stay out of the theater business for long, and purchased the troubled 276-screen National General Theatre chain in 1973.
 Mann soon expanded the chain to 360 screens, but again sold off his theaters in 1986, this time to Gulf+Western, which later renamed itself to Paramount Communications (which itself became part of Viacom).
 Grauman's Theater eventually regained its original name in late 2001.

 Both the Orpheum and Pantages venues of today's Hennepin Theatre District in Minneapolis were once owned by Mann.
 He eventually owned at least six theaters in the city's downtown region.
 The Ted Mann Concert Hall at the University of Minnesota in Minneapolis is named for him.